byanelli/podblender/README.md

 * Clone the repo
 * `composer install`
-  * This installs the executables Podblender runs into `vendor/bin`: `yt-dlp` and `ffmpeg` to download and transcode audio, plus two helpers that YouTube downloads depend on.
-It also installs a small yt-dlp plugin into `vendor/yt-dlp-plugins`.
+  * This installs the executables Podblender runs into `vendor/bin`: `yt-dlp` and `ffmpeg` to download and transcode audio, plus `deno` and `bgutil-pot`, which yt-dlp needs to answer YouTube's JavaScript challenges and to get a proof-of-origin token.
+It also installs a small yt-dlp plugin into `vendor/yt-dlp-plugins` that calls `bgutil-pot`.
 If any of these fail, downloading and storing audio clips won't work
 * `npm install` followed by `npm run build`
 * `cp .env.example .env` and `php artisan key:generate`
 * `php artisan reverb:install` to generate the credentials behind the feed page's live updates
 * In the `.env` file, add whichever API keys you need from the table above:
   * `GEMINI_API_KEY`
   * `YOUTUBE_DATA_API_KEY`
-  * `SCRAPFLY_API_KEY`
+  * `ZYTE_API_KEY` or `SCRAPFLY_API_KEY`
 * Create the database and run the migrations:
   * `touch database/database.sqlite`
   * `php artisan migrate`
 * `php artisan storage:link`
+* Start the app (see below), open it in a browser, and register an account.
+To stop anyone else registering on a public server, set `ALLOWED_REGISTRATION_EMAILS`

 ## Running it